 About Katrina Wreede

-Katrina Wreede, composer and violist, is a tireless proponent of the viola in jazz and new chamber music.
+Katrina Wreede has been leading the Skyline String Ensembles for over 25 years.
+She is also a composer and violist and a tireless proponent of the viola in jazz and new chamber music.
 In addition to creating new works and performance opportunities in unusual venues, like her Drive-By Violas inside a Boston fruit stand and a bus kiosk, she has been a professional symphony musician, a member of the ground-breaking Turtle Island String Quartet, a concert soloist, a belly dancer, a police finger-printer, a strolling, rhinestone-studded "big violinist" for royalty, a non-denominational wedding officiant, a student of Italian, Tango Nuevo, Persian, and Roma music and a composer and performer for chamber ensembles, orchestras, film, and dance.
 Her compositions are performed and broadcast internationally including by the Ahn Trio, David Parsons Dance Troupe, the Omaha Symphony, Boston Chamber Orchestra, San Jose Chamber Orchestra, Tassajara Symphony, the Mill Valley Philharmonic, and Orchestra Rosario in Argentina.
 Vlazville Music publishes and distributes her sheet music and recording.

 She is the founding director of Composing Together, an organization that brings professional composers and musicians into schools, creating and performing almost 100 new works in its first 6 years.
 She is also a founding faculty member of the John Adams Young Composer Program at the Crowden School, designed and led Berkeley Symphony's Junior Composer Program, a Certified Teaching Artist for the Sacramento Metropolitan Arts Commission, a member of the Teaching Artists Guild, and a "Composer in the Schools" for the American Composers Forum-San Francisco Bay Area Chapter.
 She conducts educational clinics around the country, including "My Goldfish Died-Blues for Strings".
 Her CD, "Add Viola and Stir", features jazz and classical works with viola and is heard world-wide on radio and streaming sites.